 Most metal roofs are approved for Class A, B, and C fire ratings.
 In some cases, a special underlayment may be required to meet certain code and fire classification requirements.
 However, metal roofing is widely recognized for its resistance to airborne sparks and burning debris.
 Particularly if you have a wood shingle or shake roof currently, you may enjoy a lower insurance premium with a metal roof.
-Additionally, in the event of a fire inside your house, the low weight of metal roofing minimizes the possibility of roof cave-in as the structure weakens.
-This can help save your home and belongings, providing firefighters with greater opportunity to put out the fire.
+Additionally, in the event of a fire inside a church, the low weight of metal roofing minimizes the possibility of roof cave-in as the structure weakens.
+This can help save the structure and its contents, providing firefighters with greater opportunity to put out the fire.